 Green Bay Packers: Jake Hanson, C, Oregon 2018 NFL Mock Draft Pick (as of 12/7): Dorance Armstrong, DE/OLB

 The Packers lost J.C.
 Tretter this offseason, and they could lose their other center, Corey Linsley soon.
 If that happens, the Packers could spend a first-round pick on a replacement.

 Jake Hanson did well as a freshman center in the Pac-12.
 He has a chance to be the top center selected in the 2019 NFL Draft.

 Seattle Seahawks: Jawaan Taylor, OT, Florida 2018 NFL Mock Draft Pick (as of 12/7): Sam Hubbard, DE

 The Jaguars in the AFC Championship!?
 I told you this was random.
-Tom Coughlin loves bolstering the trenches, so an edge rusher isn't out of the question, especially if Dante Fowler doesn't live up to expectations.
+Tom Coughlin loves bolstering the trenches, but he needs to find a receiver because Jacksonville doesn't have much at the position outside of Allen Robinson.

 Dallas Cowboys: Taylor Rapp, S, Washington 2018 NFL Mock Draft Pick (as of 12/7): Roquan Smith, LB

 Le'Veon Bell is an impending free agent, and there's some talk that the Steelers could possibly let him go.
 If so, the Steelers will obviously need a new running back.

 Mike Weber had a firm handle on Ohio State's starting running back job as a freshman and has been terrific down the stretch in 2017.
 He showed some nice pass-catching ability, snatching 23 receptions.